ginaschmalzle/pyladies_matplotlib_ipython_notebooks/README.md

   virtualenv env

-To use your new version of yout virtual environment type (in your working directory):
+To use your new version of your virtual environment type (in your working directory):

   source env/bin/activate